Kehrlann/spring-security-architecture-workshop/8-testing/README.md

     org.springframework.security: TRACE
 ```

-When you have found the issue, think for a second how you would fix it.
-The most obvious way would be to use a
+When you have found the issue (hint: it has to do with protecting POST request from cross-site attacks), think for a
+second how you would fix it.
+The most obvious way would be to use a browser-based testing tool, or at least parse the
-browser-based testing tool, or at least parse the HTML response and extract info from it.
-This is very inconvenient, and
+HTML response and extract the information we need from it.
+This is very inconvenient, and that's why there is a
-that's why there is a `SecurityMockMvcRequestPostProcessors` for it!
-Find the correct one and fix the test.
-You can also
+`SecurityMockMvcRequestPostProcessors` for this specific use-case!
+Find the correct post-processor, and fix the test.
-add some tests for form-login for `alice`, one with the correct password and one with an incorrect password.
+You can also add some tests for form-login for `alice`, one with the correct password and one with an incorrect
+password.

 ---